 Choose for yourself one book from a diverse range of stories that are based on the personal experiences of emigrant authors and their families

 Emigration is always a significant change.
 Even simple things like connecting to the Internet or buying subway and bus passes can seem like a small ordeal.
 And that's just the tip of the iceberg.
 Everything is unfamiliar; everything is new.
-For many writers, the comprehension of their experience of emigration, the way their family and friends adapted to the new reality, happened through their books.
+For many writers, the comprehension of their experience of emigration, the way their family and friends adapted to the new reality, happened through their books about migration.
 This selection features very different stories based on emigrant authors' personal experiences or their family's stories.

 Deborah Feldman, 2020